 - Supporting advanced education makes it easier to promote employees from within the company, rather than spending money and time on outside recruiting for high-level positions.

-For more ideas on how to discuss tuition reimbursement with your employer, talk to your program manager.
+For questions about tuition, financial aid, and ideas for tuition reimbursement from your employer, talk to your program manager at (866) 295-3104.